Benj1x/Notes/SAD.md

 ![Architectural Design purpose](imgs/SAD/PurposeIV.png)

 A vague and unclear architecture will result in a lot of wasted work.
 Architectural design is often considered an all or nothing question.
-Either you build the system from scratch, in which case all the architectural issues must be addressed; or you adapt the system to an existing archltecture, in which case many arch itectural decisions have already been made.
+Either you build the system from scratch, in which case all the architectural issues must be addressed; or you adapt the system to an existing architecture, in which case many arch itectural decisions have already been made.
 The former situation is unusual; systems are rarely constructed from scratch.
 But, even if you are adapting the system to an existing architecture, you should be acquainted with the conditions that the architecture defines for the design activity.
 Even when much is already given, a surprising number of aspects must still be understood, studied, and thoroughly designed

 Computerized systems are complex and multi-faceted: Are we talking about a system description, or are we dealing with its execution?
 Are we operating at an abstract level, or are we thinking about the physical devices and processes?
 Are we focusing on stable aspects, or are we emphasizing processes and dynamics?
 We must handle this complexity during design.
 Here, we offer two different and partially overlapping viewpoints.
 When combined, they provide a good understanding of architectural design